 Gear you need to rent to hike the Narrows

 You can reserve all of your equipment from outfitters like Zion Adventure Company which is just outside of Zion National Park.
+It’s perfect if you just plan on a day hike.

 Zion National Park Entrance Fees